 Fully Sound Null Code

-With the Dart null safety in Flutter, you can trust the type system.
+With the Dart null safety in Flutter, you can trust the type of system.
 If the type system determines that a variable is not null then it can never be null and vice versa.
 There is no possibility that null safety would show you any inaccurate results.
 This allows you to optimize the code compilation.
 Each variable requiring a value must be correctly initialized.
 Additionally, null Safety makes binaries smaller, reduces bugs, and executes faster.

 How does Dart null safety migration work?